ItsmeKernel/tutorials/GrapheneTutorial/README.md

-Django project integrating GraphQL using Graphene.
+# Django/GraphQL integration using Graphene #

 Tested with Python (3.5 and 2.7.12) and the latest stable version for the following packages.